 For units intended to be rentals, the bonus FAR must be made up of at least 1 sq. ft. of affordable housing space for every 4.5 sq. ft. of market-rate housing.
 For units intended to be sold, the ratio is 1 sq. ft. of affordable housing for every 7.2 sq. ft. of market-rate housing.
 Rental units must be affordable to households earning up to 80% of the Area Median Income (AMI).
 Sale units must be affordable to households earning up to 100% AMI.

 Payment of a fee in lieu of providing affordable housing is an option in BelRed.
-The current rate for the fee-in-lieu is $18 per sq. ft. of affordable housing required as part of this bonus.
+The current rate for the fee-in-lieu can be found here.

 - Studio and 1-bedroom units that are affordable to households earning up to 60% AMI are given a reduced minimum parking ratio of 0.25 spaces per unit.